DaRiv94/FGR_Custom_Object_Detection_Backend/README.md

 Run With Docker
 ---

-1. Pull image `docker pull dariv94/license_plate_detector:1.0` This will take a few minutes since the Dependancies to run tensorflow, opencv-python and numpy are large.
+1. Pull image `docker pull dariv94/license_plate_detector:1.0` This will take some time since the dependancies to run tensorflow, opencv-python and numpy are large.
-2. Run Container `docker run --rm --name testcon01 -p 5000:5000 dariv94/license_plate_detector`
+2. Run Container `docker run --rm -p 5000:5000 dariv94/license_plate_detector`

 Local Run